 A. The department strongly urges all its majors to achieve at least intermediate-level competency in a foreign language.

-B. The department also advises all majors to take Principles of Economics and at least two courses in History.
+B. The department also advises all majors to take Principles of Economics and at least two courses in history.

 Distinction in political science will be awarded based on a graduating senior’s cumulative GPA in courses within the major.

-Proposals to write a senior thesis must normally be submitted by the beginning of the final block of the student’s junior year, but a student studying off campus a the end of the junior year may submit a proposal in the first week of Block 1 of the senior year.
+Proposals to write a senior thesis must normally be submitted by the beginning of the final block of the student’s junior year, but a student studying off campus at the end of the junior year may submit a proposal in the first week of Block 1 of the senior year.

 VII.
 Transfer Students

 The department chair will consider granting credit toward the major for courses taken at another institution prior to admission to Colorado College at the time the student declares the major.
 Advanced Placement courses in high school may count toward total units for graduation and should be taken into consideration when selecting courses for the major.
 They do not, however, qualify for relief from the 10-unit rule.